1000kit/bpmn/docs/how-it-works/messages.md

 # Messages

-Camunda 8 uses [message buffering](https://docs.camunda.io/docs/components/concepts/messages/#message-buffering), so the process instance doesn't have to be ready to receive the message event at exactly the moment it occurs (use message attribute TTL - time to live instead of time events or retry workarounds).
+Camunda 8 uses **[message buffering](https://docs.camunda.io/docs/components/concepts/messages/#message-buffering)**, so the process instance doesn't have to be ready to receive the message event at exactly the moment it occurs (use message attribute TTL - time to live instead of time events or retry workarounds).
 Buffered message is mapped to a process instance based on the correlation key.
-Here the best practices on creating of correlation key taken from REFERENCE BOOK
+Here the best practices on creating of correlation key taken from **[book Practical process automation](https://camunda.com/blog/2021/03/publishing-practical-process-automation/)**
 - use UUID for correlation ID
 - don't use process instance ID
 - avoid using business data that are not unique within the cluster